-It’s always important to thoroughly research a treatment before you undergo it.
-This kind of research could take a while which is why we’ve decided to do the hard work for you!
+It’s always important to thoroughly research a treatment before you undergo it, Laser Hair Removal is no different.
+This kind of research can take a while which is why we’ve decided to do the hard work for you!

-In this blog post we’re going to outline the key information you need to be aware of before you go for laser hair removal surgery.
+In this blog post, we’re going to outline the key information you need to be aware of before you go for laser hair removal at our Bristol clinic.

 The main questions we’re going to answer are: